Infant of a diabetic mother

 Poor glycemic control in pregnant diabetic women leads to deleterious fetal effects throughout pregnancy, as follows :

 ●In the first trimester and time of conception, maternal hyperglycemia can cause diabetic embryopathy resulting in major birth defects and spontaneous abortions.
 This primarily occurs in pregnancies with pregestational diabetes.
+The risk for congenital malformations is only slightly increased with gestational diabetes mellitus (GDM) compared with the general population (odds ratio [OR] 1.1-1.3).
+The risk of malformations increases as maternal fasting blood glucose levels and body mass index (BMI) increases when GDM is diagnosed early in pregnancy.
+These findings suggest that some of these mothers are probably undiagnosed women with type 2 diabetes [2,3].
 (See 'Congenital anomalies' below and "Pregestational diabetes: Preconception counseling, evaluation, and management".)

 - Buchanan TA, Kitzmiller JL.
 Metabolic interactions of diabetes and pregnancy.
 Annu Rev Med 1994; 45:245.